 Drinking at Work Signs Fall into Four Main Categories:

 - Job performance

 - Workplace relationships

-The list of possible behaviors highlighted by the U.S. Office of Personnel Management include:
+The list of possible behaviors of people who consume alcohol or drink a beer before work, as highlighted by the U.S. Office of Personnel Management, include:

 - Walking with an unsteady gait

 - Sleeping while at work